Tax changes for charities and volunteers

 IRD defines volunteers as “people who freely undertake activity in New Zealand that has been chosen either by them or a group of which they are a member”.
 The activity must provide some kind of public benefit and not be for the private gain of the volunteer.

 Reimbursement payments are paid to volunteers to cover expenses that have been incurred in carrying out voluntary activities.
-These payments will be considered tax-exempt income under s CW 62B if:
+These payments will be considered tax-exempt income under section CW 62B if:

 Honoraria payments are paid to volunteers in return for services that would not normally receive payment, and are generally paid at less than the market rate for such services.
 These types of payments are subject to withholding tax which, until 31 March 2017, meant a tax rate of 33%.
 However, from 1 April 2017, the tax rate for contractors (IR330C) form allows volunteers to choose their own tax rate starting from 10%.